Podcast

 4. Who Is My Podcast For?

-My podcast is specifically for those that are hoping to self-publish non-fiction as a way to enhance their current business and career.
-Or, for those that have spent many years learning about a subject, and now want to share that information with others.
-For example, you might be a business owner hoping to show the world that you are an expert in a very particular niche.
+My podcast is specifically for those hoping to self-publish non-fiction to enhance their business and career.
+Or for those who have spent many years learning about a subject and want to share that information with others.
+For example, you might be a business owner hoping to show the world you are an expert in a particular niche.
 Or a chef that specializes in pastries.

 My podcasting assistant is always listening to me, and very quick to give me practical advice.